lkdjiin/deploying-rails-reading-notes/readme.md

 2.1 Installing VirtualBox and Vagrant
 -------------------------------------

-What I try to install:
+What I try to install here:

 * VirtualBox 4.2.14
 * Vagrant 1.2.2